ramosfabiano/cpp-boilerplate/README.md

 # CPP boilerplate

-This repository contains a boilerplate for a c++ project.
+This repository contains a simple boilerplate for C++ projects (under Linux).

+It uses CMake, googletest and clang-tidy.

-## Dependencies for Running Locally
+## Dependencies

 * cmake
-* make
+* make or ninja
 * gcc/g++
-* clang (for clang-tidy & cland-format)
+* clang (for clang-tidy & clang-format)
 * Boost

 ## Setup